AnurupGuha/google_ML_crashcourse/google_mlcourse.md

 - update the weights and the biases and perform the previous steps
 - the model converges when the loss function changes very slowly

+Tasks:
+- look for gradient descent algorithm in Python
+- try to customize it for a specific use